loopwerk/loopwerk.io/content/articles/2025-09-14-django-views-versus-zen-of-python.md

 ---
 tags: django, python, insights
-summary: Django’s generic class-based views often clash with the Zen of Python.
-Here’s why the base View class feels more Pythonic.
+summary: Django's generic class-based views often clash with the Zen of Python.
+Here's why the base View class feels more Pythonic.
 ---

 # Django views versus the Zen of Python

 A while ago, I wrote about [how I write Django views](/articles/2025/django-views/), arguing that the base `View` class hits the sweet spot between the simplicity of function-based views and the often-overwhelming complexity of generic class-based views.
-The response to that article made it clear that I’m not alone in this thinking.
+The response to that article made it clear that I'm not alone in this thinking.

-It got me wondering: *why* does this approach feel so right?
+It got me wondering: _why_ does this approach feel so right?
 The answer, I believe, lies in the guiding principles of Python itself.
 The [Zen of Python](https://en.m.wikipedia.org/wiki/Zen_of_Python) isn't just a collection of clever aphorisms; it's a framework for writing clear, maintainable, and effective code.
 When we look at Django's view layer through this lens, it becomes apparent where things start to go astray.

-Here are all the ways that Django’s views (especially the generic class-based kind) break the Zen of Python.
+Here are all the ways that Django's views (especially the generic class-based kind) break the Zen of Python.

 ### "There should be one - and preferably only one - obvious way to do it."